zephyrproject-rtos/zephyr/samples/bluetooth/hci_spi/README.rst

 You will also need a separate chip acting as BT HCI SPI master.
-This application is compatible with the HCI SPI master driver provided by Zephyr's Bluetooth HCI driver core; see the help associated with the :kconfig:`CONFIG_BT_SPI` configuration option for more information.
+This application is compatible with the HCI SPI master driver provided by Zephyr's Bluetooth HCI driver core; see the help associated with the :kconfig:option:`CONFIG_BT_SPI` configuration option for more information.

 Refer to :ref:`bluetooth-samples` for general Bluetooth information, and to :ref:`96b_carbon_nrf51_bluetooth` for instructions specific to the